-The Little Princess Trust provides free, real hair wigs to children.
-But did you know, the charity also funds research searching for better and kinder treatments into childhood cancers?
+The Little Princess Trust provides free, real hair wigs to children and young people.
+But did you know, the charity also funds research for better and kinder treatments into childhood cancers?

-Since 2016, we have committed more than £12million across almost 50 projects covering a range of childhood cancers.
+Since 2016, we have committed more than £23 million across 128 projects covering a range of childhood cancers.

 The Little Princess Trust will also always fulfil its original promise of providing real hair wigs, free of charge, to every child and young person up to the age of 24 who needs one.
 The focus of the research we fund is closely linked to this pledge and sees us fund studies that not only look for ways to improve a young person’s chance of survival but to do so while reducing the side effects from treatment.

 The incredible way we can both provide wigs and fund research is only made possible by the phenomenal work of our fantastic fundraisers.
 The small team at The Little Princess Trust is continually blown away by the staggering sums of money raised by its supporters as well as the tens of thousands of hair donations received each year.

 The Little Princess Trust works in partnership with the Children’s Cancer and Leukaemia Group (CCLG) to find the most suitable projects and administer our research strategy.
 CCLG offers LPT expertise and advice in selecting and funding the highest quality research, and administer our grant awards.
 By working together, we ensure every project we fund is of the highest quality and has the potential to improve outcomes for children while also minimising any duplication of resources so more money is spent directly on research.